Dean of Students

 - Proof of your current residence

-- If you live on campus you'll need to ask Residence Life (2nd Floor Rogalski Center) for a copy of your Residence Housing Contract.
+- If you live on campus you'll need to ask Residence Life (2nd Floor Rogalski Center) for a statement affirming you are a current SAU resident.

 - If you live off-campus you'll need one of the following to prove your residence (if it contains your name and current address): Residential lease, property tax statement, utility bill, bank statement, paycheck, government check, or another government document.

 *Please Note: Registration and voting may only occur in one geographic location.
 Students may vote locally because they reside in Davenport for the majority of the year.
 Or, students may also choose to register and vote by absentee ballot in the location of their permanent home address.